kehiy/tinu/README.md

 ## Tinu stands for => tiny URL

 `
-NOTE: this repo still in developing all of stuffs can change rapidly!
+NOTE: this repo is still in development all of the stuff can change rapidly!
 `
-## useage:
+## usage:

 1:
 ```bash